Sip on your success

 White tea benefits from being the least processed type of tea.
 It is made from fresh buds that are steamed and dried immediately after harvest.
 The result is a brew low in caffeine and rich in catechins, the latter being a great source of antioxidants.
 So those cutting down on their caffeine intake can still enjoy a nice cup of tea in the office.
 No caffeine withdrawals.
 No caffeine shakes.
 Just healthy fuel for thought and action.

 It’s not just the drinks you consume in the office that have a positive effect on your working life.
 Uncommon also cares about how you work and how you feel.
 We make work happen.
 Each of our workspaces are designed with your happiness and wellbeing in mind.
-Visit our locations in Borough and Highbury & Islington to experience our unique vision of working life yourself.
+Visit our locations in Borough, Highbury & Islington, and Fulham to experience our unique vision of working life yourself.